telerik/kendo-ui-core/docs/aspnet-mvc/helpers/menu/overview.md

 * Use items builder&mdash;Manually define the properties of each Menu item.
 * Sitemap binding&mdash;Uses a sitemap to create the items of the Menu.
-* Model binding&mdash;Uses a collection of objects to create the items of the Menu.
+* Model binding&mdash;Use a collection of objects to create the items of the Menu.

 ### Items Builder